medic-code/bread-code-website/_posts/2019-10-13-the-last-sourdough-starter-recipe-you-ever-need.md

 categories: recipe
 author: Hendrik Kleinwächter
 description: This is how you make a top class sourdough starter very easily in just a few days.

+img:
+imgCaption:

+intro: Sourdough is an excellent way to make your bread more fluffy.
+At the same time the taste becomes a little sour adding excellent flavor to the bread.
 ---

-# Make your own sourdough
+## Make your own sourdough

 ![Some yummy rye breads.
 But you can also bake every other bread with sourdough](/assets/images/recipes/2019-10-15-make-sourdough/yummy-ryes.jpg)

-Sourdough is an excellent way to make your bread more fluffy.
-At the same time the taste becomes a little sour adding excellent flavor to the bread.
 A welcome side effect is that you can eat your bread for a longer period of time as it does not catch mold as fast as yeast-only bread.
 [This is because of the antibiotic ingredients.](http://news.bbc.co.uk/2/hi/science/nature/881477.stm) Good news, it is really easy to make your own sourdough.